Medabots: World Robattle Cup competitors

 Team Egypt is represented by Ancient Egypt-dressed Medafighters from Egypt.
 They consist of Patra Tawarama (パトラ・タワラーマ), Al, and Hassan.
-Patra owns the Cleopatra-type Medabot Cleobattler while Al and Hassan own the mummy-type Medabots T-Mummy where both Medabots have a specialty where they can team up with each other.
-8 years ago, Patra participated in the Forgotten World Cup with Hikaru Agata and Joe Swihan when she used to own the Egyptian-type Medabot Kingpharaoh until an event called the Ten Days of Darkness occurred.
-In the present, Team Egypt faced off against Team Japan where Patra considered Koji the weakest link and not Space Medafighter X (who Spike was masquerading as at the time).
-After Team Egypt was defeated, Patra lingered around to see Joe Swihan and the rest of Team USA face off against Team Japan.
+Patra owns the Cleopatra-type Medabot Cleobattler, while Al and Hassan own the mummy-type Medabots T-Mummy, which can team up with each other.
+Eight years ago, Patra owned the Egyptian-type Medabot Kingpharaoh and participated in the Forgotten World Cup with Hikaru Agata and Joe Swihan until the Ten Days of Darkness occurred.
+In the present, Team Egypt faced off against Team Japan where Patra considered Koji the weakest link and not Space Medafighter X, who Spike was masquerading as at the time.
+After Team Egypt was defeated, Patra stayed to see Joe Swihan and the rest of Team USA face off against Team Japan.
 Patra later assisted in the final battle against Dr. Meta-Evil and the Rubberobo Gang.